bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Implementations
 Implementations are classes that define behavior for a given contract/interface.
-Classes can directly or indirectly - extending an existing implementation - implement  an interface.

 - The naming conventions for interfaces also apply for implementations.
 - The first implementation of an interface must be the interface name prefixed with **Default** e.g ***DefaultAddressService*** for an interface named ***AddressService***